Arfi3/Churn-Analysis/README.md

 # 📊 Customer Churn Analysis Dashboard

 An end-to-end interactive Power BI dashboard analyzing customer churn using the **IBM Telco Customer Churn dataset** (7,043 customers).
-This project explores *who* is leaving, *why* they leave, and *where* the business should focus its retention efforts — going beyond descriptive charts into actionable business recommendations.
+This project explores *who* is leaving, *why* they leave, and *where* the business should focus its retention efforts, going beyond descriptive charts into actionable business recommendations.

 ---